Bond Questions

 The plan to build one new PK-4 elementary school also addresses aging buildings, enrollment growth, and provides a modern learning environment for all schools.
 It reduces the number of elementary schools from seven to six, which will generate future operational savings.
 Quality preschool programs will be offered at three of the six elementary schools.

-Additions and renovations in current buildings like Amelia, WT, and Clough will address enrollment growth and disaparities across the district.
+Additions and renovations in current buildings like Amelia, WT, and Clough will address enrollment growth and disparities across the district.
 The plan is to add additional rooms at Clough and WT; a new library at Clough, and library renovations at Amelia and WT elementary schools.
 The updated libraries will create hubs of innovation across the district.

 This plan also includes district-wide upgrades to safety, technology, and furniture.
 These enhancements will ensure the safety and well-being of students and staff are a top priority while maintaining manageable operational costs.
 Modern learning requires access to advanced technological infrastructure, tools, and flexible furnishings to support a modern approach to learning.